tuananh/camaro/README.md

 * Written in C++ and compiled down to WebAssembly so no re-compilation needed.
     * No need to build binary whenever a new Node version released.
-    * Work on all major platforms (OS X, Linux and Windows and the web).
+    * Work on all major platforms (OS X, Linux and Windows).
 See Travis CI and AppVeyor build status for details.
     * AWS Lambda friendly (or serverless in general).

 * It's pretty fast on large XML strings.